JoongWonSeo/check42/flutter-frontend/README.md

 # Check42

 Minimal Flutter front-end for Mallorca search.
 Tested on Android and Web, but it should also work on iOS and more.
-Currently the server IP is hardcoded in the source code...
+Currently the server IP is hardcoded in the source code, so you should probably just compile yourself after running the Python backend and getting the IP...

 ## Getting Started